-If the University activates TechAlert in response to a situation that poses an immediate threat to members of the campus community, the Texas Tech Police Department is responsible for disseminating the initial emergency notification.
-The Office of Communications & Marketing is responsible for all follow-up TechAlert notifications.
-They will also maintain communications with national, regional, and local media outlets.
-By following the above university procedures, the University is not required to issue a timely warning based on the same circumstances that initiated the emergency notification; however, the University must provide adequate follow-up information to the community as needed.
+If the university activates TechAlert in response to a situation that poses an immediate threat to members of the campus community, the Texas Tech Police Department is responsible for disseminating the initial Emergency Notification.
+Marketing & Communications is responsible for follow-up TechAlert notifications.
+They will communicate with national, regional, and local media outlets.
+By following the above university procedures, the university is not required to issue a Timely Warning based on the same circumstances that initiated the Emergency Notification; however, the university must provide adequate follow-up information to the community as needed.
 When a threat is neutralized or effectively removed, campus community members will be appropriately informed via a TechAlert notification.